 Wrap Up: Water Spots and Automotive Ceramic Nano Coatings

-Automotive Ceramic Coatings, depending on their chemical composition, offer the best current protection for vehicle surfaces against contamination and water spots.
+Automotive Ceramic and Graphene Ceramic Coatings, depending on their chemical composition, offer the best current protection for vehicle surfaces against contamination and water spots.
 This is due to their increased solids content, chemical protection, and hydrophobic properties.

 However, Ceramic Nano Coatings are NOT a solve-all savior of surface protection.
 And they should not be sold in such a fashion to uneducated vehicle owners.

-Sure, some ceramic coating manufacturers may even outright claim their products prevent water spots.
+Sure, some ceramic or ‘graphene’ coating manufacturers may even outright claim their products prevent water spots.

 Don’t believe the marketing speak of over-hyped protection.

-The proof is in the chemistry and the practical aspects of how coatings function to protect paint and vehicle surfaces… Information some coating manufacturers either don’t understand themselves or don’t want you to know, understand, or investigate.
+The proof is in science and in the information explaining the practical aspects of how coatings function to protect paint and vehicle surfaces… Information some coating manufacturers either don’t understand themselves or don’t want you to know, understand, or investigate.

 “ALWAYS Keep Learning to Strengthen Your Passion & Your Business.”